lullimat/idea.deploy/README.md

 ## To do (short-term)
 At the moment the scripts can create a python virtual environment only for Linux and MacOS: no testing of the **idpy-init.sh** and **idpy-clean.sh** has been performed so far on Windows Linux Subsystem.
 Most probably the best approach will be to rewrite the above scripts in python so that they will be Os independent.
 However, quite a few implementation details depend on the operative system, especially as far as compilers are concerned, e.g. escaping spaces when passing options flags and so on.

-Matteo Lulli, December 17th 2022
+Matteo Lulli, November 3rd 2023
 [www.ideadeploy.io](www.ideadeploy.io)
 [www.lullimat.org](https://www.lullimat.org)
 matteo.lulli@gmail.com